 Is FAFSA worth it?
-Fill out FAFSA and see what types of college financial aid for high income families are available.
+Fill out the FAFSA and see what types of college financial aid for high-income families are available.
 (Yes, even for parents with a high EFC!)

 “I make a lot of money.
-Should I even bother filling out FAFSA?”
+Should I even bother filling out the FAFSA?”

 “I know my expected family contribution (EFC) will be a lot.
 I shouldn’t even think about applying for financial aid, right?”

 “I make more than $100K.
 Are there any colleges that will give me financial aid?”

 "Why is my EFC so high?"

 At Edmit, we often get financial aid questions from families across all income brackets—and we’ve learned that financial aid confusion is very common.
 So if you’ve found the financial aid process befuddling and frustrating, you’re in good (and plentiful) company.

 Today, let’s delve into financial aid options for families that have a high EFC.
 If you’re earning $100,000 or more and anticipate your EFC will be high, should you even bother applying for financial aid?
 The answer is yes.